Why Sunnyvale

 Does Lily Garipova speak Russian for Sunnyvale transactions?

 Yes.
 Russian is Lily's native language.
-Lily represents Russian-speaking buyers and sellers in Sunnyvale and the broader Silicon Valley in either Russian or English.
+Lily represents Russian-speaking buyers and sellers in Sunnyvale and the broader Silicon Valley in either English or Russian.
 Russian-language Sunnyvale page: lilygaripova.com/ru/sunnyvale-realtor/.

 What is the Cherry Chase neighborhood and why does it carry a premium?